-- We need a mature age home care traineeship program and incentives for older workers to work more hours in both health and aged care. - We are calling for incentives to downsize and for a capital grants scheme for rental housing to allow people to stay out of residential care. - We are also calling for multi-partisan support for additional aged care funding and for a dedicated Home Care Loans Scheme so people get more care at home.
+- We need a mature age home care traineeship program and incentives to boost staffing in home care settings. - We are calling for incentives to downsize and for a capital grants scheme to build seniors rental housing and smaller aged care homes in local communities. - We are also calling for a transparent and fair process to deliver additional aged care funding and for a dedicated Home Care Loans Scheme so people get more care at home.